 In all aspects of her practice, Ms. Hartman demonstrates careful attention to detail while delivering results in a timely manner.
 In working directly with clients, she is responsive and proactive, offering creative solutions and analyzing and identifying potential risks.

 Ms. Hartman is a member of the Tax Sections of the California State Bar and the Texas State Bar.

 Speeches / Publications

-Ms. Hartman has been a panelist and speaker on the subject of asset protection, estate planning, and tax planning for medical professionals.
-Most recently, Ms. Hartman participated in a panel discussion and presentation on the topic before the Tulsa County Medical Society.
+Ms. Hartman also has been a panelist and speaker on the subject of asset protection, estate planning, and tax planning for medical professionals, including participating in a panel discussion and presentation on the topic before the Tulsa County Medical Society.

 LL.M., New York University School of Law